illsk1lls/MyAI/README.md

 4. **Server Launch**: Starts vLLM server in WSL with selected GPU.
 5. **Client Interaction**: Chat via the GUI, with conversation history preserved.

-If the model download is interrupted, set `$forceFreshModelDownload = $true` to resume.
+If the model download is interrupted, set `$forceFreshModelDownload = $true` to resume incomplete partials, or to re-download complete files.

 ## Troubleshooting